This epergne vase or

 Marked Mermod Jaggard & Co.
 Mo.
 (Missouri) 2707

 It has a good hand grip under the lady so I think it is an expensive chamber candle holder.
-A pair of beautiful candle holders with the holder held up by a man (Egyptian, Greek, ??).

 I have a figural toothpick holder with the same man holding up a sphere with holes from memory.